Should I have a unicompartmental knee replacement (UKR)?

 In many cases patients only have arthritis in only one part of the joint; this is termed medial compartment osteoarthritis and is the commonest pattern of arthritis.
 If cartilage in the other parts of the knee joint is well preserved, then a patient will be suitable for a medial unicompartmental knee replacement.

 There are advantages and disadvantages to a conventional total knee replacement.

 Advantages include a smaller incision, quicker recovery, better function (feels more like a natural knee) and better range of movement.
 The risks of surgery are also lower (less chance of bleeding).

 The main disadvantage is that a patient may require conversion to a total knee replacement at a later date, if lateral knee joint and patello-femoral symptoms develop.

 The decision on whether to do a partial or total knee replacement depends on symptoms, clinical examination and imaging findings.
 There will then be a discussion regarding the pros and cons.

 What is involved?

-A small thickness of the damaged bone is removed from the inside of the knee.
+The operation involves placing resurfacing the femur and tibia and placing implants with a plastic spacer between them.
 Bone removal in this operation is much less than in the case of a Total Knee replacement.

 The Unicompartmental knee replacement is then placed into the prepared space and fixed into place with cement.